okandemirofficial/dog_app/README.md

 ## Possible Improvements
 - Dio package can be converted into a singleton package
 - I used a simplest environment variables handling.
 For advanced scenerarios we would use "envied" package.
+- Easy localization can be dependency inverted.
+I have a code generation solution for this.
+But I didn't apply on that project.